hackergrrl/offline-android-speech-recognition/README.md

 > Use a spare Android device to provide an offline speech recognition interface.

 ## Status
-*Proof of Concept.* Right now this works great for my own personal use, but, in order to be more broadly useful, it requires testing on a broader range of Android devices.
+*Proof of Concept.* Right now this software works great for my own personal use, but in order to be more broadly useful it requires testing on a broader range of Android devices.

 Please open a Pull Request with the results of your own tests, or, better, patches that add support for additional devices.